DaniellaKarlen/Foto-Portfolio/README.md

-(Sideprojkect) Building a photo portfolio in ReactJs from scratch
+(Side project) Building a photo portfolio in ReactJs from scratch